China is one of the most fascinating countries in the world, whether you're traveling or teaching there.

-The most crowded places in China range from the beach in Shenzhen to the Shanghai Metro at rush hour.
+Some of the most crowded places in China include the beaches in Shenzhen and the Shanghai Metro at rush hour.

-On public holidays, especially during Chinese New Year, crowds are at their worst.
+On Chinese public holidays, especially during the Lunar New Year, crowds are at their worst.
 Large train stations are particularly manic as people make their way home to see their family.

 The only place where you might be able to get some peace and quiet – and this really depends on your location – is within the confines of your apartment or hotel.

-Some people revel in the hustle and bustle, while others struggle.
+Some foreigners revel in the hustle and bustle, but most I know struggle.

-If you’re in China long term, for example as an English teacher, you’ll get used to it simply because you have to.
+If you’re in China long term, for example as an English teacher, you’ll get used to it because you have to!

 Unless you’re inside the international terminal of a major Chinese airport, the concept of lining up doesn’t exist in China.

 Whether you’re at the supermarket, cinema or bus stop, it’s a classic case of every man and woman for themselves.